Abuse and Neglect

 Siblings and Child Protection Alerts

 Siblings may also be at risk, particularly siblings under 5.
-Every such sibling of a child referred to CYF by ADHB for abuse, should also be assessed for abuse.
-If a sibling is identified to be at risk, referral to CYF is mandatory and a Child Protection Alert must be placed.
+Every such sibling of a child reported to CYF by ADHB for possible CAN, should also be assessed for CAN.
+If a sibling is identified to be at risk, reporting to CYF is mandatory and a Child Protection Alert must be placed.

-If there is no child protection information on CRIS, contact the clinician who requested the Alert (the name on the Alert Notification / Cancellation Form in the Alert folder on CRIS).
-Please also email the Te Puaruruhau Team Support (TEP@adhb.govt.nz), so we can follow this up.
+If there is no child protection information in 3M, contact the clinician who requested the Alert (the name on the Alert Notification / Cancellation Form in the Alert under Document Category in 3M).
+Please also email Te Puaruruhau (TEP@adhb.govt.nz), so we can follow this up.